upenn-cis198/homework2/README.md

 ../rust_find/src/main.rs
 ```

-Notice the separation with `--` between our programs arguments.
+Notice that we call `cargo run` with the separator `--` between our programs arguments.
 This is needed to disambiguate the arguments to cargo
 from our arguments.
-Alternatively, you could avoid this by calling the executable directly via the `./target` directory.
-(See next example down below).

-This command will return all files which end with `.rs` in the directory ./src and all sub-directories.
+This command will return all files which end with `.rs` in the directory `./src` and all sub-directories.
 We will use Rust's
 regular expression engine, so the syntax for regular expressions may be different from what you're used to in other
 languages or shells.

 For example `".*\.rs"`, first `.*` matches any string of any length, then we escape the period
-before the file extension: `\.` and finally we match `rs` (Note technically this could match files ending with say "rs.*"
+before the file extension: `\.` and finally we match `rs` (Note technically this could match files ending with say `"rs.*"`
 but that's okay.)

 So for simplicity, as long you're using the Rust Regex matcher you're doing it right.

-Additionally, we may take multiple patterns, or multiple search directories via files.
-We may also specify an output file
-to write the results to.
-With multiple patterns/dirs, we search all dirs against all files.
-(See input section below for more details)

-This assignment is vague on purpose.
-Feel free to implement things as ou wish as long as you handle all errors.
-The answer to most questions you may have about the specification will be: Do something reasonable.
+This assignment is a bit vague on purpose.
+You are welcome to take some liberties with the design, as long as you support all the necessary functionality.

-Please observe how in this example, we can also match at the directory structure, that is, "any file ending with `.rs` under a `src/` directory.
+Note in the following example, we can also match at the directory structure, that is, "any file ending with `.rs` under a `src/` directory:

 ```bash
 >>> ./target/debug/rust_find  "src/.*\.rs" ../